-As with every new homeowner there were jobs that needed to be done that required the use of his new tools, but they were always lost and he spent more time searching for them than he did using them.
-Curtains needed hung, touch-up painting, maybe a new entrance door lock, but never the tools to work with.
+As with every new homeowner, there were jobs that needed to be done that required the use of his new tools, but they were always lost and he spent more time searching for them than he did using them.
+Curtains needed to be hung, touch-up painting, maybe a new entrance door lock, but he never had the tools to work with.
 Something had to be done.

 His wife finally offered a long, narrow closet under the stairwell going upstairs.
 Such closets are usually quite deep, but only about three feet wide, and if filled it makes the rear of the closet impossible to get to.
-If we could turn that area into a pegboard tool storage area it would be perfect - a place for Dad's tools, while leaving the rear of the close still accessible for storage of seldom used items.
+If we could turn that area into a pegboard tool storage area it would be perfect—a place for Dad's tools, while leaving the rear of the closet still accessible for storage of seldom-used items.

 My son had seen my workshop with some 20 feet of pegboard for hanging tools on and wanted something like it.
 He obviously didn't need that much pegboard, but some would be nice.

-A toolbox of some kind would be necessary for tools that would not go on the pegboard, preferably a roll around type although they are usually quite expensive.
-It would not have to be top quality as it would never move from the closet, but needed to be of a fairly good size for a toolbox.
+A toolbox of some kind would be necessary for tools that would not go on the pegboard: preferably a roll-around type although they are usually quite expensive.
+It would not have to be top quality as it would never move from the closet, but needed to be of a fairly good size.

-There was no light in the closet; if at all possible a light fixture needed to be added, as did a plug in for charging his cordless drill.
+There was no light in the closet; if at all possible a light fixture needed to be added, as well as a plug-in for charging his cordless drill.

 First on the agenda was to attach the pegboard.
-We made the decision to fit pegboard onto the right hand wall.
+We made the decision to fit pegboard onto the right-hand wall.
 That wall started out at about seven feet tall and tapered down to nothing at the far back of the closet, so the pegboard would also have to be tapered.
-Furring strips ¾" thick were purchased and nailed to the first first 3 studs in the area we wanted the pegboard to fit in.
+Furring strips ¾" thick were purchased and nailed to the first first three studs in the area we wanted the pegboard to fit in.
 Each strip went from floor to ceiling, but we didn't bother to cut a perfect fit at the sloped ceiling as they would be covered anyway.
-Covering 3 studs would give some 4 feet of pegboard tool storage and seemed adequate.
+Covering three studs would give some four feet of pegboard tool storage and seemed adequate.

 We found three foot wide pegboard strips at a yard sale for a couple of dollars each and bought two 8' pieces.
 Carefully measuring the first piece we cut off the top at the same angle as the ceiling and nailed it to the furring strips with large head roofing nails.
 The width was cut at 32" so that the far edge fell on the center of a furring strip.
 The second piece was cut the same way, ending at the far edge of the remaining furring strip.
 As we began to hang tools the reason for the furring strips became apparent; the pegboard hooks need to protrude behind the pegboard and without the strips they cannot do so.
 We had purchased a variety of hooks, from straight to curved to one pair of small shelf brackets to mount a small shelf on the pegboard.
 The shelf brackets turned out to be a good idea as it makes a perfect place for the cordless drill and other small items.